 Looking for something specific?
 Try the search box at the top of the page.

 Added in the help screens.
 Click the question mark in the top right of each theme to view them.
 Swipe left and right to view each page.
 If you’re using the mouse, left click and drag left or right.
 Getting very close to release now!
-A few more features and some bug fixes and… Click here to read the rest of the article
+A few more features and some bug fixes and… Looking to read the remainder of “Lucky Ace Slots update – 29th Jan – Help screens?”
+Click on this link!

 For the past six weeks I have been busily developing a new iOS game and getting it ready for a January launch.
 It is now at a state where I can start showing off some of the work that has taken place.
-The computers I work on are set up to take a snapshot of… Thirsting to get the remainder of “Four weeks work in nine minutes?”
-Click here!
+The computers I work on are set up to take a snapshot of… Continue reading the remainder of this post

 Hung out at AngelhackLA Hackathon on Dec 1st and 2nd.
 Found two guys who were looking to create a simple little iOS app, so we built a proof-of-concept.
 Here’s a capture of the work I did over the two days.
-The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Continue reading the remainder of this post
+The technology I used was NodeJS and socket.io as the stack, HTML5, CSS3 and jQuery… Thirsting to get the remainder of “#angelhackLA Hackathon–Weekend of fun!?”
+Click this link!

 A little over a month ago I interviewed with a small start-up company in Los Angeles doing some very cool work on a serious game for military and medical usage.
 Essentially it is an ultrasound simulation game that teaches medical personnel how to read an ultrasound image.
-This particular company had a unique twist on… Click this link to continue reading the rest of this post
+This particular company had a unique twist on… Click this link to continue reading the rest of “Ultrasound iPhone Device.”

 I have been tinkering around with the software I use for image feature extraction in my large collection of SenseCam images.
 Using OpenCV, a SURF algorithm and Python I have been able to create a small command-line application that can accurately determine places I have visited before based on the captured images.
-The Python script… Yearning to read the rest of “SenseCam Image Recognition?”
+The Python script… Hankering to get the remainder of “SenseCam Image Recognition?”
 Click this!